abenrob/CrowdMapApp/README.md

+# BACKLIFT IS NO LONGER AROUND, SO THIS IS JUST USELESS LEGACY CODE...

 # CrowdMapApp
 ## Introduction
-CrowdMapApp is a crowd-sourced mapping application that allows for the collection of points and attributes.
+CrowdMapApp isa crowd-sourced mapping application that allows for the collection of points and attributes.

 The goal is to create a generic template of a geographic crowd-source application, and allow folks to modify the application to suit their desired content.